 Some people have asked what Martin’s son Mark is now doing with his music.
-His latest band is Superorganism.
-Here is a link to a music video on Everybody Wants to be Famous from their latest album entitled Superorganism.
+He is based in London with his band Superorganism.
+And here is a link to a music video on their song Everybody Wants to be Famous.

 Martin was messaging his son Mark a while ago and he mentioned:

 “I met an old school friend the other day who is a lawyer now and he had you for first year accounting and was talking about how I was in the Study Guide haha!”

 Challenges of English language … and of jargon/terms

 A number of people in our unit have English as their second language; and quite a few in our unit are very new to Australia and in their first term of study here.
 This is a concern for a number of people, who worry about the quality of their writing in English.
 Do not worry.
 The best thing to do is to just get writing: writing in the Steps in your Assignments; and writing questions and comments in PeerWise.
 As you practice more and more, your English writing will get better; and it is often surprising just how much it can improve in just a few months.
 But you do have to get writing as much as you can.
 And this also applies to those of us who have English as our first language:

 “[I am] from overseas, [and I am] having some difficulties … to understand … the meaning of some word[s].
 Therefore, I had to look up the dictionary to get their meaning.
 [For] example, words such as variable cost, revenues, especially the words apportion, allocate, and share.
 There are so many meaning[s] but I am not sure what [they] exactly mean.”